austinwitherspoon/portfolio/content/programming/love_your_coworkers_by_type_hinting.md

 Normally, you'd need to take a fifteen minute break and then hop onto the development wiki to read all about shlamp connections.
 Half your afternoon will be spent trying to search for every industry keyword you can think of.

-## Code can be documentation, if you let it.
+## Code can be documentation, if you let it

 Let's take that example and type hint it:
 <!-- PELICAN_END_SUMMARY -->